Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 1. Hinoki Wood Soaking Tub

 The ofuro stands as the centerpiece of authentic design.
-This deep tub uses hinoki cypress wood.
+This deep tub is made of hinoki cypress wood.
 The wood releases a lemon-ginger scent when filled with hot water.

-Bathers sit with knees bent for shoulder-deep soaking.
+Bathers sit with their knees bent for a shoulder-deep soak.
 The compact shape saves floor space.

 Traditional families pass these tubs through generations.